OSGConnect/connectbook/generate-add-sshkey.md

 ## Step 2: Add the public SSH key to login node

-To add your new SSH public key to the login nodes you can use two methods:

-### OSGConnect Website (Preferred)

-To add your public key to the Globus Online interface:
+To add your public key:

 1. Go to www.osgconnect.net and sign in